KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 Pros:

-- High fire rate makes the Velocitus extremely fast for solo Profit-Taker, being theoretically capable of reaching sub-4s sum of legs if skill permits.
+- High fire rate makes the Velocitus extremely fast for solo Profit-Taker, being theoretically capable of reaching sub-4s sum of legs if skill permits
-- The Velocitus is extremely precise.
+- The Velocitus is extremely precise
-- The Velocitus has the fastest projectile speed of any projectile weapon.
+- The Velocitus has the fastest projectile speed of any projectile weapon

 Cons:

 - only has viable usage in combination with Volt's Shield and a good riven
 - As the Velocitus is a projectile weapon, there is a barely noticeable delay between firing a shot and said shot hitting the target
-- The Charge is all or none, making it extremely impractical to charge the Velocitus.
+- The Charge is all or none, making it extremely impractical to charge the Velocitus
 - There are only 9 stat combinations of Riven Mods that work for uncharged oneshots.
 Note that some Rivens oneshot without a CC Mod on, but they have only 74% cc.
 No Riven is necessary for charged shots
 - Every Riven combination needs a certain grade value for uncharged oneshots, some less than others.
-Damage Bless is necessary for every roll.
+Damage Bless is necessary for every roll

 __Corvas (Necramech, <span style="color: red;">non-Prime</span>):__

 Pros:

-- The Charge isn’t all or nothing, Corvas’s stats linearly scale from uncharged to charged stats as you charge it.
+- The Charge isn’t all or nothing, Corvas’s stats linearly scale from uncharged to charged stats as you charge it
 - When used with Volt shield, Corvas is the fastest Archgun for rivenless solo runs, as with Damage Bless it can oneshot Profit-Taker legs if you charge it to slightly over half.
-When used without Volt shield, a slower build is required making Corvas slightly slower than Heavy Weapon.
+When used without Volt shield, a slower build is required making Corvas slightly slower than Heavy Weapon
-- Can oneshot legs on frames other than Volt with only a moderately good Riven, making it ideal for said frames.
+- Can oneshot legs on frames other than Volt with only a moderately good Riven, making it ideal for said frames
 - Unlike most Archguns, the Corvas is a hitscan weapon, meaning shots hit immediately after firing
-- With additional damage from Volt’s Shields, it is possible, though extremely rare, to oneshot two legs at a time with a single shot due to bullet spread.
+- With additional damage from Volt’s Shields, it is possible, though extremely rare, to oneshot two legs at a time with a single shot due to bullet spread

 Cons:

-- Low base fire rate means it can’t quite match Velocitus performance and needs a strong/expensive Riven if you want to slot Automatic Trigger.
+- Low base fire rate means it can’t quite match Velocitus performance and needs a strong/expensive Riven if you want to slot Automatic Trigger
-- Still needs quite a specific Riven if you want to oneshot without charging.
+- Still needs quite a specific Riven if you want to oneshot without charging
-- High multishot makes it possible to miss with a few pellets, meaning the legs aren’t oneshot.
+- High multishot makes it possible to miss with a few pellets, meaning the legs aren’t oneshot
 - As it is a shotgun you need to be near Profit-Taker to do significant amounts of damage.
-Not a massive issue, but something to keep in mind.
+Not a massive issue, but something to keep in mind
-- The Primed version is garbage and often deals 0 damage.
+- The Primed version is garbage and often deals 0 damage
 - Is affected by [__Archgun Hitbox Bug__](/miscellaneous/bugs.html#archgun-hitbox-bug)

 ### **Pylons**